Skip to main content

 .pdf, .docx, .txt, .md, .csv, .json

-For Pinecone and Qdrant, AI Puffer extracts text, splits large files into chunks, creates embeddings, and stores each chunk in the selected index or collection.
+For Pinecone, Qdrant, and Chroma, AI Puffer extracts text, splits large files into chunks, creates embeddings, and stores each chunk in the selected index or collection.
+File chunks can be embedded in batches to reduce the number of embedding API requests.
 File size is limited by your WordPress/PHP upload settings.
 OpenAI Vector Store uploads also use OpenAI’s file limits.

 Knowledge Base Files tab